 Default: Sending the community attributes.

-Usage Guide: The community attributes can be sent to the outside or not.
+Command Mode: BGP route mode and address-family mode Usage Guide: The community attributes can be sent to the outside or not.
 By default of our company we set to sending while the default in standard protocol is not sending.
 By configuring this attribute community attributes will be carried when sending routing information's to the neighbors, or else not.
 Omission of the following choice will be equal to standard.
+Example: